SajanJainSJ/shuffle-and-sort-coding-exercise/README.md

 ## Demo

-Please [CLICK HERE](https://sajanjainsj.github.io/shuffle-and-sort-coding-exercise/){:target="_blank" rel="noopener"} to view the Demo of the project.
+Please [CLICK HERE](https://sajanjainsj.github.io/shuffle-and-sort-coding-exercise/) to view the Demo of the project.

 ## Screenshots